1046prt/rajxprakash/src/content/blog/dark-theme-2.0.md

 }
 ```

-**Why this is useful:**

-- Easy to maintain and update
-- You can add more themes later without touching every CSS rule
+This is brilliant because you define your colors once, and then use them everywhere.
+Want to change your dark theme's background?
+Just update one line instead of hunting through dozens of CSS rules.
+Plus, adding new themes later becomes ridiculously easy.

 ---

-### 2. Detect System Theme Preferences

-Use the `prefers-color-scheme` media query to apply dark mode automatically:
+### Step 2: Respect What Users Actually Want

+Here's where the magic happens.
+Modern browsers can tell you if someone prefers dark mode based on their system settings.
+It's like mind reading, but with CSS!

 ```css
 @media (prefers-color-scheme: dark) {